Section 25 of the Constitution of Australia: History

-Despite section 25's purported intention to deter future disenfranchisement on the basis of race, following the spirit of the Fourteenth Amendment to the United States Constitution, in practice it has been of little effect to date.
-The existence of section 127 in the Constitution, which excluded Aboriginal people from being counted in population data, meant that the exclusion of Aboriginal people from state franchise had no effect on a state's population in applying section 24 to determine the make-up of the House of Representatives.
-Likewise, it had little effect on the exclusion of Aboriginal and Torres Strait Islanders in other ways, such as Queensland's exclusion of Aboriginal populations through the Aboriginals Protection and Restriction of the Sale of Opium Act 1897, or other races, as they were either insignificant in number in relation to the broader population or could be excluded by other means, such as on the basis of nationality under the Immigration Restriction Act 1901 and similar barriers, such as language testing, which would not trigger section 25.
-By the time section 127 was formally repealed in 1967, allowing the Aboriginal population to be fully counted in determining representation in federal parliament, the last state - Queensland - had only included Aboriginal people in their respective franchise just two years earlier.
+Despite section 25's purported intention to deter future disenfranchisement on the basis of race, inline with the purpose of the Fourteenth Amendment to the United States Constitution, in practice it has been of little effect to date.
+The existence of section 127 in the Constitution, which excluded Aboriginal people from being counted in population data, meant that the exclusion of Aboriginal people from state franchise had no effect on a state's population in applying section 24 to determine the make-up of the House of Representatives, as Aboriginal people were excluded from the population for the purposes of determining a state's proportion of seats anyway.
+Likewise, it had little effect on exclusion of other races, such as Queensland's exclusion of indigenous populations of other nations, as they were either insignificant in number in relation to the broader population or could be excluded by other means, such as on the basis of nationality under the Immigration Restriction Act 1901 and similar barriers, such as language testing, which would not trigger section 25.
+By the time section 127 was repealed in 1967, allowing the Aboriginal population to be counted in determining representation in federal parliament, all states already included Aboriginal people in their respective franchises, with the last state to do so being Queensland two years earlier.

 There has been no direct High Court judgements relating to the application of section 25.
 This is largely because its existence has always been of little to no effect to date, and because any dispute over its application is unlikely to have been in relation to a population large enough to have any effect on the representation numbers in Parliament.
 It has however been referred to in numerous cases, in relation to matters such as universal franchise, voting equality, and the definition of people of the Commonwealth.
 High Court Justice Kirby referred to it in passing as support for the proposition that racial qualifications have been eliminated from voting.